Mikano0/Blog-tracker/README.md

 A simple blog tracker web application built with Flask, Jinja2, and Python.
 This project displays blog posts fetched from an online JSON API and allows users to view each post individually.

-This project will be updated soon with more features and content.
+Might scale this project up to add personal blogs and multiple pages to scroll through

 Features